cameroncircowestfalltechnik/Image_Compare/README.md

 ### server_receipt.csv
 This is the receipt the server sends to the client.
 It has no contents and more or less acts as a way for the transmit script to check for a file sent from the server.
 This could be a good way for the server to send back some info similar to the client receipt discussed below.
 ### start.desktop
 I followed [this tutorial](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/method-2-autostart) on setting up programs to run on boot with a GUI.
 Currently, in my system, its destination folder is /home/pi/.config/autostart.
 On the pi the file is called "prog" not "start" but this is likely a difference in raspbian vs windows choosing how to display as "prog" is defined in the contents of the file.
 In the current setup in just launches predeployment_copy.py but in the main deployment will run Main_Emulated_Startup.py.
+A similar setup of this is used to run Main_Recieve.py on startup of the server.
 ### run.desktop
 I followed [this tutorial](https://www.hackster.io/kamal-khan/desktop-shortcut-for-python-script-on-raspberry-pi-fd1c63) on setting up executables for programs.
 This is meant to live on the desktop screen and acts as a shortcut to startup Main.py if operators accidentally close the program.
 I recommend enabling "Don't ask options on launch executable file" under Edit->Prefrences->General in the raspbian file explorer to execute this more seamlessly.